jreisinger/docs/data/notes/sec/detecing-incidents.md

 Honeypots

 * distract and slow down attackers and alert you
-* advanced technique; after you home logging, monitoring, alerting and response running effectively
+* advanced technique; after you have logging, monitoring, alerting and response running effectively

 # How to watch